logan-scott/Win-Logging-Suite/README.md

 # Simple-Keylogger
-This is a simple keylogger to be built upon written in C.
+This is a simple keylogger to be used as a base to be built upon written in C.